 Changing the terms of the contract

 Both the tenant and the landlord are entitled to apply for changed conditions at Hyresnämnden (rental tribunal).
-However it is best for both parts to try to come to an agreement by themselves first before starting a legal process.
+However, it is best for both parts to try to come to an agreement before starting a legal process.
 When the opposite part is informed of the desire to change the contract conditions, an application may be send to Hyresnämnden (rental tribunal).
 This applies to both a desired change in rent and a desired change to other contract conditions.

 Termination and duration of the contract

 The landlord may need to use the living space.
 For that reason the landlord has the right to give three months’ notice of termination.
 For a second-hand tenant, living conditions can change quickly.
 For that reason the tenant has the right to give one month’s notice of termination.
 In both cases the time intervals are calculated from the beginning of the month after the day of notice.

 Example: If the tenant gives notice of termination on the 12th of August, then the contract seizes to apply on the 30th of September.
 If instead the landlord gives notice of termination on the 12th of August then the contract seizes to apply on the 30th of November.